When Fire Solutions Are the Problem: Preaction Systems Protect Server Rooms from Water

 Double interlock systems are the same as single in that they do not keep the distribution pipes filled with water, but where the differ is that they take two signals to deploy the water to the pipes: both an alarm trigger and a sprinkler trigger.
 This adds an extra level of protection to your most delicate equipment, but may not be as suitable for heavily trafficked areas.

 Both of these systems are effective at putting out fires - as long as they're the right fit for the space.
 Depending on the size and layout of your facility one system may be more effective than the other.
 Your best bet is to consult with a fire safety expert who can guide you through the process of selecting the best system to protect your sensitive data.
-For more information on suppression systems you can check out our eBook our contact us for a free inspection and consultation on how to best fight fires in your facility.
+For more information on suppression systems you can contact us for a free inspection and consultation on how to best fight fires in your facility.

 Latest posts